lebriggs/laura_website_2/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
 description: "I love hearing from readers!
-Ask a question or connect with me about working on a project together.""
+Ask a question or connect with me about working on a project together."
 draft: false
 formspree_form_id: xeqyzner
 layout: split-right #split-right or split-left